Backup generators are often idle, which creates the perfect scenario for algae to grow in the diesel fuel tank.

 Contaminated Diesel Fuel can Cause Your Generator to Shut Down

-Clean fuel offers peace of mind, reduced downtime and prevents damage to your generator.
+Clean fuel offers peace of mind, reduced downtime and prevents costly damage to your generator.

-There’s no obligation, and the sample is completely free.
+There’s no obligation and the fuel sample is completely FREE!

 CALL US TODAY OR FILL OUT THE FORM TO DISCUSS YOUR GENERATOR & ENGINE SERVICE NEEDS